wesleytian/blog/content/2019/whitney.md

 Confronting the altitude sickness, harsh winds, and the near-zero temperatures, we trudged onwards and eventually made it to the summit.

 <img src="/whitney/summit_group.jpg" alt=""
-title="From left to right: Nori, Doug, me, and Newton" class="center_norm_rounded"/>
+title="From left, Nori, Doug, Wes, Newton" class="center_norm_rounded"/>
 <center> *11:09 a.m. – Mile 10.7: Mount Whitney summit (14,505 ft / 4,421 m)* </center>

 "YEEEAAAAA" I screamed with the little energy I had left.

 We had finally made it to the summit.
-To celebrate, Doug and I had some refreshing Tangerine Express IPA.
+To celebrate, Doug and I had some refreshing beers.
 In hindsight, consuming alcohol at the summit might not have been the smartest idea as it slows down the acclimatization process and dehydrates you, but YOLO.

 <img src="/whitney/beer.jpg" alt="Having a drink at the summit"
-title="" class="center_norm_rounded"/>
+title="Tangerine Express IPA" class="center_norm_rounded"/>
 <center> *Enjoying a well-deserved drink* </center>

 A few pictures in, Nori mentioned to us, "I don't feel good."